11 questions answered about eCheck payments

 While eCheck acceptance can be good for any type of business, the payment type is especially well suited to the following:

-From music to memberships to magazine subscriptions, eChecks make recurring payments, autopay, and auto-renewal easy and convenient for businesses and their customers.
+- Subscription-based businesses From music to memberships to magazine subscriptions, eChecks make recurring payments, autopay and auto-renewal easy and convenient for businesses and their customers.
 Any business with a subscription-based model, whether an online tea-of-the-month club or a health club with monthly fees, would do well to consider electronic check payments.

-A business can sell a customer on their product once, and continue to collect monthly, sometimes for years.
+- Online businesses A business can sell a customer on their product once and continue to collect monthly, sometimes for years.
 It’s the most efficient sales model out there, and it’s been exploding online over the past few years.

 Following are five major security components for eCheck transactions:

-In order to accept eChecks, a business must work with a payment processor or payments gateway, and a financial institution that can facilitate this type of transaction.
-The type of hardware and software needed depends on the way eChecks will be accepted.
+In order to accept eChecks, a business must work with a payment processor or payments gateway and a financial institution that can facilitate this type of transaction.
+The type of hardware and software needed depends on the way electronic checks will be accepted.